Anatomy of a coalition

 the shared universe, the subscription graph across

-citizen boundaries, and the way an integrator binds
+member boundaries, and the way an integrator binds

 handles through one CoalitionConfig.